Professional wrestling strikes: Forearm

 In the same sense of an elbow or a knee, the attacking wrestler strikes the opponent using one or both forearms.

 European uppercut

 A forearm thrown in an uppercutting fashion, often the wrestler does a quick grapple first to bring the spare arm up inside, hitting the opponent under the chin.
-Popularized by Cesaro.
+Popularized by Claudio Castagnoli, it is known as the forearm uppercut in British wrestling and the manchette in French wrestling.

 Forearm chops

 The wrestler clenches both fists and rises both arms, striking the sides of a cornered opponent's head in a stabbing motion one forearm at a time.
 Popularized by Big Van Vader as the Vader Hammer.

 Forearm club

 An attacking wrestler uses one hand to take hold of an opponent by the nape or hair and leans them forward while extending the other arm in a raised position, clenching the fist before throwing the forearm forward down onto the opponent, clubbing the opponent across the back of the head/neck.
 This will often send the opponent to the mat front-first.